 - Gordon Lam and some others.
-Well, at least they appeared at the beginning at the camping trip place.
+Well, at least they appeared at the beginning of the camping trip place.

 - Gallen Lo.
 Gallen in those old days.
 (NOT that he doesn’t look good now but still good memories.)

-- This reminds me oddly of ‘Psycho’.
+- This reminded me oddly of Psycho.
 Thanks to my mom for reminding me once again!

-- Joey Leung is the crazy kid?
+- Joey Leung was the crazy kid?
 Really?
 Didn’t realize it.
 It was clearer when he was arrested though.

-- So was it multi-personality OR was he being possessed?
+- So was it multiple personalities OR was he possessed?
 Such a tragic story.
 Gallen delivered with both personalities and its extremes.

 Ninth Story: A Flourishing Journey (發達之旅)

 - Hugo Ng.
-I just realize that he looks better in modern series than ancient ones.
+I just realized that he looked better in modern series than ancient ones.
 (Or perhaps those roles he was given was too morbid or tragic that it was hard to smile?)
-Anyway, he does have charm in here and I wouldn’t mind watching him in something else since this is a creepy one.
-(He honestly reminds me of Lam Lei!
+Anyway, he did have charm in here and I wouldn’t mind watching him in something else since this was a creepy one.
+(He honestly reminded me of Lam Lei!
 LOL!
-They look like each other from some angles.)
+They looked like each other from some angles.)

 - Bau Fong.
 Creepy!
 Chilling all right.
 Man, he scared the world out of me, especially with his waving hands and the laugh.

-- My mom just reminded me this seems like Early Edition.
+- My mom just reminded me this seemed like Early Edition.
 (Just that the newspaper for the other one was used to help people AND not used for other benefits.)

 - I would love to know the song used in the episode.
 The one where they were singing and cheering for their newly acquired fortune.

-- This definitely teaches us NOT to be greedy.
-And also sometimes knowing the future beforehand isn’t a good idea.
+- This definitely was a lesson NOT to be greedy.
+And also sometimes knowing the future beforehand wasn’t a good idea.

 - Here they were promoting Hacken Lee again!
 NOT that I mind.
-I miss this song.
+I miss that song.
 Sort of.

-- The ending shows how it’s an endless, unbreakable cycle.
+- The ending showed how it was an endless, unbreakable cycle.
 Since we will always continue to ponder and be curious about things.